-At Bankrate we strive to help you make smarter financial decisions.
+At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
-Here's an explanation for .
+Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 Uber is known as one of the most popular ridesharing companies, but there are several other rideshare options for you to consider.

-Busy professionals will love Scoop, which allows you to schedule group rides for your neighbors or colleagues.
+- Scoop: Busy professionals will love Scoop, which allows you to schedule group rides for your neighbors or colleagues.

 Alcohol delivery services/apps

 To save you from time spent Googling “alcohol delivery near me,” these are some of the best services to help when you need to restock your bar with your favorite bourbon or Chardonnay.
 Check your state’s laws to see if you might be able to take advantage of these popular apps.

-Through its partnership with tons of U.S. retailers, Drizly offers it all — beer, wine, and liquor — for home delivery.
+- Drizly: Through its partnership with tons of U.S. retailers, Drizly offers it all — beer, wine, and liquor — for home delivery.
 Ordering is easy, and Drizly doesn’t mark up its pricing, allowing you to save a few bucks.

-Similar to Uber Eats and GrubHub, DoorDash offers delivery of all your favorite foods and alcoholic beverages from restaurants, bars, breweries and wineries.
+- DoorDash: Similar to Uber Eats and GrubHub, DoorDash offers delivery of all your favorite foods and alcoholic beverages from restaurants, bars, breweries and wineries.
 There are additional fees added onto your order, depending on demand, but you can save with free delivery on your first order.

-Instacart made its name in groceries, but the delivery service has since expanded to alcohol pickup and delivery, as well.
+- Instacart: Instacart made its name in groceries, but the delivery service has since expanded to alcohol pickup and delivery, as well.
 Just place your order, and professional shoppers will prepare your order, sending notifications to keep you apprised of progress.

-As the name suggests, MiniBar is dedicated to stocking your mini or full-sized fridge with all of the essentials.
+- MiniBar: As the name suggests, MiniBar is dedicated to stocking your mini or full-sized fridge with all of the essentials.
 Choose from beer, wine and liquor, or send a unique gift of a collector’s bottle or a lovely set of glassware.
 You can also order directly from vineyards.

-If you are an expert or budding wine connoisseur, Winc offers a monthly wine membership sure to expand your palate.
+- Winc: If you are an expert or budding wine connoisseur, Winc offers a monthly wine membership sure to expand your palate.
 Selections are personalized based on a brief survey, and when you find a blend you can’t live without, Winc lets you order more at a discount.

 Consequences of drinking and driving